Category Archives: Former Monarchies

 Maria I, Queen of Portugal and her husband and uncle Pedro III, King of Portugal; Credit – Wikipedia

-After José I suffered a series of strokes, his wife Mariana Victoria was created Regent of Portugal on November 29, 1776, and remained Regent until José’s death on February 24, 1777, when his eldest daughter became the first queen regnant of Portugal, reigning as Maria I. Maria’s husband Pedro became co-monarch, as Pedro III, King of Portugal, when Maria ascended the throne.
+)n November 29, 1776, after José I suffered a series of strokes, his wife Mariana Victoria was created Regent of Portugal.
+She remained Regent until José’s death on February 24, 1777, when his eldest daughter became the first queen regnant of Portugal, reigning as Maria I. Maria’s husband Pedro became co-monarch, as Pedro III, King of Portugal.
 Pedro was only a nominal king because the actual regal authority was vested solely in Maria.
 He never participated in politics and always left government affairs to his wife.
-Mariana Victoria had a significant influence on her daughter Maria and acted as an advisor until her death in 1781.
+Mariana Victoria had a significant influence on her daughter Maria and acted as an advisor until she died in 1781.
 Maria hated her father’s chief minister Sebastião de Carvalho e Melo, 1st Marquis of Pombal, and she removed him from his positions.
 She then issued a restraining order, commanding that Pombal not be closer than twenty miles to her presence.
 If she were to travel near his estates, he was to remove himself from his house.

 Maria I, Queen of Portugal, 1783; Credit – Wikipedia